 See also: The best MacBook deals

 Of course, the more you add to your iMac, the more you can expect to pay.
-It’s one of the best desktop computers around, but also one of the most expensive.
+It’s one of the best desktop computers around and probably the most stylish all-in-one yet.

 If Apple’s iMac is the pillar of macOS, Alienware’s Aurora line is one of the Windows gaming stalwarts.
-Now on its R11 generation, the powerful desktop has gone through plenty of refreshes and upgrades.
-You can now find the tower packing up to Intel’s 10th-generation Core i9 processors as well as brand-new Nvidia GeForce RTX 3090 graphics.
-Up to 64GB of RAM is plenty for your gaming endeavors and you can configure your Aurora R11 with up to 4TB of total storage space.
+Now on its R12 generation, the powerful desktop has gone through plenty of refreshes and upgrades.
+You can now find the tower packing up to Intel’s 11th-generation Core i7 processors as well as brand-new NVIDIA GeForce RTX 3080 graphics.
+Up to 64GB of RAM is plenty for your gaming endeavors, and you can configure your Aurora R11 with up to 3TB of total storage space.

 See also: The best Alienware laptops you can buy

-As always, the Aurora R11 is dripping with a premium gaming style.
+As always, the Aurora R12 is dripping with a premium gaming style.
 It’s as futuristic as ever, and the RGB lighting is key to any gaming battle station.

 Intel Phantom Canyon NUC

 Bigger doesn’t have to be better when it comes to desktop computers, at least not if Intel has anything to say about it.
 The Phantom Canyon is Intel’s 11th-generation offering in the Next Unit of Computing line (NUC).
 It packs almost everything you’d expect from a new gaming machine — 11th-generation Intel Core i7 hardware, 16GB of RAM, and ample storage space.
 The Phantom Canyon doesn’t sacrifice much in the way of ports, either.
 It offers Thunderbolt 4 ports, Bluetooth 5, Wi-Fi 6, a mini DisplayPort option, and even more USB 3.2 ports to choose from.